Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many ancient houses of the Bach ethnic people have now been turned into homestays, cafes, and beautiful check-in spots; farmers now know how to turn local dishes and ethnic dyed fabrics into unique cultural products...

-And until now, Chinese management agencies and media still take Dali as a successful model of promoting, introducing culture, and creating tourism attraction through movies.
+And until now, Chinese management and media agencies still take Dali as a successful model of promoting, introducing culture, and creating tourism attraction through movies.

 Một thôn của tỉnh miền núi Trung Quốc, nông dân làm du lịch thế nào mà người người đến chơi?- Ảnh 1.

-According to Shanghai news, the TV series "Going Where the Wind Blows" - starring Liu Yifei and Li Xian - has contributed to the growth of tourism in Yunnan province thanks to its beautiful images of the countryside, green rice fields, yellow rapeseed fields, delicious food, and simple farmers in the rice fields.
+According to Shanghai news, the TV series "Going Where the Wind Is" - starring Liu Yifei and Li Xian - has contributed to the growth of tourism in Yunnan province thanks to its beautiful images of the countryside, green rice fields, yellow rapeseed fields, delicious food, and simple farmers in the rice fields.

 Statistics show that during the 2023 Lunar New Year, immediately after the film aired, Yunnan Province earned 38.435 billion yuan in tourism revenue in 7 days, ranking first among 21 provinces.

 There are about 7,000 homestays and inns in Dali, of which mid-range to high-end accounts for 10%; the booking rate is about 80%, of which the booking rate of mid-range to high-end homestays has exceeded 90%.
-Not only that, actor Li Xian was also praised by UNESCO's Weibo social network account: "In Going to Where the Wind Comes, the character Xie Zhiyao played by Li Xian has brought into play the power of intangible cultural heritage, reviving the economy of Yunmiao Village."
+Not only that, actor Li Xian was also praised by UNESCO's Weibo social network account: "In Going Where the Wind Comes, the character Xie Zhiyao played by Li Xian has brought into play the power of intangible cultural heritage, reviving the economy of Yunmiao Village."

-At a conference on culture, Minister of Agriculture and Rural Development Le Minh Hoan also emphasized: "The countryside is where people live in harmony with each other, in harmony with the natural environment.
+At a conference on culture, Minister of Agriculture and Rural Development Le Minh Hoan also emphasized: "Rural areas are places where people live in harmony with each other, in harmony with the natural environment.
 The winding, wide village roads, "trees mixed with leaves, rocks mixed with flowers".
 Clear ditches, rustic wooden fences covered with vines...
 People are happy when living in a space full of emotions, with familiar images like that".

 In fact, Minister Le Minh Hoan's interpretations of the countryside are also the message that the film "Going to the Windy Place" wants to send to the audience.
-Hopefully, in the near future, there will be many beautiful villages across Vietnam, and the images of simple, honest farmers will be portrayed more in cultural and artistic works, as an effective channel to promote agricultural tourism and community tourism.
+Hopefully, in the near future, there will be many beautiful villages across Vietnam, and the image of simple, honest farmers will be portrayed more in cultural and artistic works, as an effective channel to promote agricultural tourism and community tourism.

 Source: https://danviet.vn/mot-thon-cua-tinh-mien-nui-trung-quoc-nong-dan-lam-du-lich-the-nao-ma-nguoi-nguoi-den-choi-20240610153736067.htm